You are going to love this homemade bacon weave meatloaf recipe!

 The recipe includes our secret to meatloaf perfection.
 We partially precook the bacon weave first, and this extra step makes a bacon wrapped meatloaf that is perfectly cooked.
 You’ll love the flavors!

-If your family loves bacon as much as ours does, check out our popular stovetop Bacon Mac and Cheese Recipe and these tasty Bacon Wrapped Little Smokies.
+If your family loves bacon wrapped foods as much as ours does, check out our popular Smoked Pork Tenderloin Wrapped in Bacon, Bacon-Wrapped Turkey Tenderloins, and these tasty Bacon Wrapped Little Smokies.
 We’ve also got a delicious roundup of the best Bacon and Beef Recipes.

 Why This Recipe is Worth Making